industrial-edge/iectl-workflow/docs/installation.md

 ## Onboard Edge device(s)

-1. Setup your Edge device(s) in such way, that it is connected to ypour network and has access to IEM.
+1. Setup your Edge device(s) in such way, that it is connected to your network and has access to IEM.
 The IED(s) should be accessible from the linux device to the point, where the configuration file is needed.

   <img src="./graphics/before-onboarding.PNG"/>